The deadline to declare a secondary field for May 2022 and November 2022 graduates is April 1, 2022.

 - You do not have to fulfill an Ec writing requirement or a theory prerequisite requirement.

 - Only Ec courses and explicitly cross-listed or jointly-offered courses count for the secondary.
 Exception: only one of Statistics 100, 104, 109, or 110; Applied Math 101; or Math 154 can qualify as one of the three courses under requirement 3.
+Students cannot count one of those AND Ec 20 towards the secondary.

 - Students can count only one non-Harvard-term-time course towards their Ec secondary field requirements.
 This includes approved Harvard Summer School ec courses, approved Study Abroad ec courses, and approved cross-registered ec courses at MIT.
+(Note: For the classes of 2021-2023, there is more flexibility on summer school.
+Details here)

 - You may not count a Freshman Seminar for the secondary field.